 Called “quite simply, a superstar of the trumpet” by conductor JoAnn Falletta, multi-genre international soloist JOE BURGSTALLER connects with audiences throughout the world with his captivating sound, dazzling virtuosity and engaging personality.
-Known for his creativity and as a story-teller with his instrument, Burgstaller is “Brass-Famous” for his nearly eight years as trumpeter and arranger for the famed Canadian Brass.
+Known for his creativity and as a story-teller with his instrument, Joe is also a former long-time member and featured trumpeter/arranger with the famed Canadian Brass.

 As a teacher, he has been called a “Talent-Whisperer”, and as Associate Professor of Trumpet at Arizona State University he leads a dynamic, one-of-a-kind trumpet studio that comprehensively prepares students for the demands of today's music world, focusing on Artistic Development, Versatility, Entrepreneurship and Career Growth.
 His teaching combines the very best of traditional techniques with an innovative mental training approach that has its’ roots in the field's breakthrough discoveries of the last two decades.

 Burgstaller’s discography includes hit solo CDs (License to Thrill and The Virtuoso Trumpet) and Top-10 Billboard hits with Canadian Brass.
 Joe and "License To Thrill" were the subject of an hour-long segment on Korea’s Arirang Television (100 million viewers), as well as an hour-long feature on Sirius-XM Classical Radio.
 His recent Classical/Jazz-Hybrid crossover CDs with Grammy-nominated pianist Hector Martignon (Bach’s Secret Files and Mozart’s Blue Dreams) were Top-50 on the JazzRadio charts and the Roots Radio Report (under Paul Simon but right above the Beastie Boys).